 - Enhances aesthetics.
 When designed with intention, adding relevant graphics to instructional materials can improve a learner’s aesthetic experience.
 Aesthetically pleasing materials are preferred by users and can increase their motivation.
 Well-designed materials also improve the credibility of the content.

 As with all visual communication, it helps to pay attention to the visual language of each style.
 All of the styles shown below are appropriate to use in eLearning, though each one conveys a unique personality.
 Some popular icon styles include flat, flat with a long shadow, line, filled, detailed, hand-drawn, detailed and folded corner.
+When it’s possible, I recommend using one consistent style in a course.
+You can add this style to your Visual Style Guide.
 See the examples below.

-- Flat icons are a modern trend that grew out of a need for quick downloads on mobile devices.
+- Flat icons grew out of the need for quick downloads on mobile devices.
 The flat style is also the antithesis of the older skeuomorphic design style, which mimics physical objects.
 Flat icons are flexible and appropriate for a variety of uses, from assistance with navigation and functionality to enhancing explanations in information graphics.

 - Flat icons with a long shadow provide more detail to the flat look.
 They are part of the Flat 2.0 trend, adding a little personality and interest to this minimalist design approach.